f5devcentral/f5-agility-labs-xc/docs/class4/module2/waf-lab.rst

 **(OPTIONAL) Fine Tuning a WAF Policy:**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you have completed the above exercises and wish to go further in your Distributed Cloud learning, feel free to work on the following lab on Fine Tuning a WAF Policy.
-This is options.
+This is optional.
 https://clouddocs.f5.com/training/community/f5xc/html/class1/lab4.html